 - You are using your home as collateral for a loan.

 In some cases, you could instead request a tax lien subordination.
 A subordination allows a new creditor to move ahead of the IRS lien in priority, but the lien remains in place.

 What Happens When a Tax Lien is Discharged?

 The tax lien will no longer encumber the discharged property.
-However, the federal tax lien remains in effect on all of the rest of your property, and you are still responsible for paying your IRS tax debt.
+However, the federal tax lien remains in effect on all of the rest of your property, and you are still responsible for paying your IRS taxes owed.

-You can use the proceeds from a home sale to pay off your tax debt or use the savings from a loan refinance to make installment agreement payments.
+You can use the proceeds from a home sale to pay off your taxes owed or use the savings from a loan refinance to make installment agreement payments.

 Because the IRS is giving up its lien interest in your asset, the IRS will only grant discharges in certain situations.